Bangladeshi diaspora: United Kingdom

 Earliest records of Bengalis in the European continent date back to the reign of King George III of England during the 18th century.
 One such example is of James Achilles Kirkpatrick's hookah-bardar (hookah servant/preparer) who was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
 The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.
 Mass migration started since the days of the British Raj, where lascars from Sylhet were often sent to the United Kingdom.
 Some of these lascars lived in the United Kingdom in port cities, and even married British women.
 Since then, mass migration has occurred, specifically from Sylhet.
 Today, the British Bangladeshis are a naturalised community in the United Kingdom, running 90% of all South Asian cuisine restaurants and having established numerous ethnic enclaves across the country – most prominent of which is Banglatown in East London.

 The street of Brick Lane in East London, has a large history of Bangladeshis and has officially been dubbed as "Banglatown", and has hundreds of "Indian" restaurants nearly all owned by Sylheti Bangladeshis.
 Many British Bangladeshis have made their presence in the UK, often becoming doctors, engineers, and lawyers, but also many have become politicians for the Labour party, such as Rushanara Ali, and Tulip Siddiq, as well as London Borough Mayors, such as Lutfur Rahman and Nasim Ali.

 Italy

 Bangladeshis are one of the largest immigrant populations in Italy.
-As of 2022, there were 150,692 Bangladeshis in Italy.
-Most of the Bangladeshis in Italy are based in Lazio, Lombardy and Veneto with large concentrations in Rome, Milan and Venice.
+As of 2025, there were 213.622 Bangladeshis in Italy.
+Most of the Bangladeshis in Italy are based in Lazio, Lombardy and Veneto and the largest community in Rome with 39.078 Bangladeshis.